TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-07-30 - Decreases build time of China Hackers from 20 to 15 seconds <a name='link__20220730__769_hacker_build_time'></a>
 **Changes**

-- **TWEAK**: Decreases the build time of China Hackers from 20 to 15 seconds.
+- **TWEAK**: The build time of China Hackers is decreased from 20 to 15 seconds.
 4 Hackers will build as fast as a GLA Black Market of identical value in 1 minute accordingly.

 **Links**